Learn te reo Māori to improve your career chances

 My language is my awakening, my language is the window to my soul

 It’s well known that learning another language is good for your brain, but studying te reo Māori could also improve your chances of finding a job in a variety of industries.
 Upskilling online or in classes could help you find an exciting role in education, health, government, social services or, of course, the booming Māori economy.

 I can earn my food with my own hands

-The Ministry for Business, Innovation and Employment estimates the Māori economy to be worth $40-$50 billion in 2018, and that figure is growing.
+The Ministry for Business, Innovation and Employment estimates the Māori economy to be worth $40-$50 billion, and that figure is growing.
 Most iwi businesses are in agriculture, forestry or fisheries, but you could also find your dream job in the related legal, marketing, management and science fields, or in one of the many small-to-medium Māori enterprises.

 Wherever you work, being familiar with tikanga Māori (Māori customs) will give you an advantage as many Māori businesses operate on the principles of puawaitanga (best outcomes), kaitiakitanga (guardianship) and purotu (responsibility and accountability).
 This may mean they work in different ways than mainstream companies.

 He aha te kai ō te rangatira?
 He kōrero, he kōrero, he kōrero

 What is the food of the leader?
 It is knowledge, it is communication

 Prime Minister, Jacinda Ardern, wants at least one million New Zealanders to know basic te reo Māori by 2040.
 She’s also encouraging people to become teachers of the language, because although most early childhood, primary and secondary school teachers understand some te reo, there’s a shortage of teachers who can teach the language.